-This major will integrate knowledge from a range of disciplines from field-based studies to more theoretical aspects of rocks, minerals and their behaviour during Earth processes.
+This major integrates knowledge from a range of disciplines from field-based studies to more theoretical aspects of rocks, minerals and their behaviour during Earth processes.

-You will complete a sequence of specialist subjects as well as integrated subjects to solve outstanding questions about how the Earth works, including the competing problems of resource consumption (air, water, minerals, energy) and the environment.
+You will complete a sequence of specialist subjects as well as integrated subjects that ask you to solve questions about how the Earth works, including the competing problems of resource consumption (air, water, minerals, energy) and protecting the environment.

 You will gain experience for the workplace by participating in hands-on project work that requires careful time management and the clear communication of results.

 You’ll complete this major as part of the Bachelor of Science.

 In your first and second years you will complete subjects that are prerequisites for your major, including earth sciences and chemistry subjects.

 In your third year, you will complete 50 points (four subjects) of deep and specialised study in geology.
 This is a very flexible major: you’ll be able to select your major subjects from a large range.

 Throughout your degree you will also take science elective subjects and breadth (non-science) subjects, in addition to your major subjects and prerequisites.